 Without any user research and testing, companies will learn the hard way whether the copy in your interface works well or not—or they may never find out that there is a problem in the first place.

-UX writing uses similar research methods to UX design—user surveys, interviews, personas, and A/B testing—so those who are transitioning from design have an advantage in this area.
+UX writing uses similar research methods as UX design—user surveys, interviews, personas, and A/B testing—so those who are transitioning from design have an advantage in this area.
 In addition, UX writers have different methods to carry out conversation mining—research related specifically to the words used in a product.

 UX writing is different from design, of course.
 And most people are probably not going to become both a design magician and a writing wizard.
 Still, it’s a smart move to familiarize yourself with the most common design tools.